alekseybeletskii/ADCViewerPython/Readme.md

 The software is distributed to You under terms of the GNU General Public License.
 This means it is "free software".
-However, any program, using ADCDataViewer _MUST_ be the "free software" as well.
+However, any program, using ADCViewerPython _MUST_ be the "free software" as well.
 See the GNU General Public License for more details (file ./COPYING in the root of the distribution or website <http://www.gnu.org/licenses/>)